Towards Certified Robustness of Distance Metric Learning: Experiments

 \subsubsection{Data description and experimental setting}

-We evaluate the proposed LMNN-CR and SCML-CR on 10 UCI datasets~\cite{Dua:2019}.
+In this experiment, we study 13 datasets from UCI machine learning repository~\cite{Dua:2019}.
+Information on sample size, feature dimension and class information is listed in Table~\ref{tab:data} in the Supplementary Material.
 All datasets are pre-processed with mean-centering and standardization, followed by $L_2$ normalization to unit length.
-We use 70-30\% training-test partitions and report the performance over 20 rounds.
+To evaluate the performance, we use 70-30\% training-test partitions and report the average result over 20 rounds of random split.
+The only exception is the Credit dataset, where we only run the experiment once as the sample size is relatively large.

-The proposed methods are compared with two types of methods.
+We evaluate the effectiveness of the proposed perturbation loss by incorporating it into LMNN, SCML, and ProxyNCA++ (abbreviated to PNCA); the resulting methods are denoted by LMNN-PL, SCML-PL and PNCA-PL, respectively.
+In addition, we conduct a thorough study by setting LMNN as the backbone and comparing LMNN-PL with two types of methods.
 First, we consider different regularizers on $\bm M$.
-Specifically, we replace the regularizer in LMNN from $\sum_\mathcal{S} d^2_{\bm M}(\bm x_i, \bm x_j)$ to the log-determinant divergence~(LDD)~\cite{davis2007information}, which encourages learning a metric toward the identity matrix, and to the capped trace norm~(CAP)~\cite{huo2016robust}, which encourages a low-rank matrix.
-Second, we compare with the method DRIFT~\cite{ye2017learning}, which models the perturbation distribution explicitly.
-We also report the performance of adversarial metric learning (AML)~\cite{chen2018adversarial}.
-However, it is not directly comparable to our method as it learns from pairwise constraints.
-In all experiments, triplet constraints are generated from 3 target neighbors and 10 nearest impostors, calculated under the Euclidean distance.
+Specifically, we replace the regularizer in LMNN from $\sum_\mathcal{S} d^2_{\bm M}(\bm x_i, \bm x_j)$ to the log-determinant divergence~(LDD)~\cite{davis2007information}, which encourages learning a metric toward the identity matrix, the capped trace norm~(CAP)~\cite{huo2016robust}, which encourages a low-rank matrix, and the spectral norm~(SN), which has been used to improve adversarial robustness of deep neural networks~\cite{bartlett2017spectrally}.
+Second, we compare with the robust metric learning method DRIFT~\cite{ye2017learning}, which models the perturbation distribution explicitly.